The following is my attempt to create some short Bible based messages, in a simple and easy to understand way.

-Would people really like a movie or television show less if it contained no curse words?
+Would people really like a movie or television show less if it contained no cuss words?

 I know that while I am on this planet my life can be nothing like it will be in Heaven one day.
 However, I keep trying to take some steps in that direction.